Hall effect: Theory

 (The units of R_{H} are usually expressed as m3/C, or Ω·cm/G, or other variants.)
 As a result, the Hall effect is very useful as a means to measure either the carrier density or the magnetic field.

 One very important feature of the Hall effect is that it differentiates between positive charges moving in one direction and negative charges moving in the opposite.
 In the diagram above, the Hall effect with a negative charge carrier (the electron) is presented.
 But consider the same magnetic field and current are applied but the current is carried inside the Hall effect device by a positive particle.
 The particle would of course have to be moving in the opposite direction of the electron in order for the current to be the same—down in the diagram, not up like the electron is.
 And thus, mnemonically speaking, your thumb in the Lorentz force law, representing (conventional) current, would be pointing the same direction as before, because current is the same—an electron moving up is the same current as a positive charge moving down.
-And with the fingers (magnetic field) also being the same, interestingly the charge carrier gets deflected to the left in the diagram regardless of whether it's positive or negative.
+And with the fingers (magnetic field) also being the same, interestingly the charge carrier gets deflected to the left in the diagram regardless of whether it is positive or negative.
 But if positive carriers are deflected to the left, they would build a relatively positive voltage on the left whereas if negative carriers (namely electrons) are, they build up a negative voltage on the left as shown in the diagram.
 Thus for the same current and magnetic field, the electric polarity of the Hall voltage is dependent on the internal nature of the conductor and is useful to elucidate its inner workings.